cachesauras/cache/README.md

 ### Q4 - Expanding Sensory Integrations
 *   **Massive MCP Server Marketplace:** Plug-and-play integrations seamlessly linking the daemon to Jira, GitHub Actions, AWS CloudWatch, and Datadog.
 *   **Browser as a Tool:** Utilizing CDP (Chrome DevTools Protocol) so the daemon can spin up headless browser tests, visually inspect DOM renders, and assert frontend behaviors.
-*   **Voice Modality:** Integrations with native OS speech layers to read morning briefings aloud when terminal activity begins for the day.

 ---